England World Cup winner Jack Charlton dies at 85

 “He was a thoroughly honest, kind, funny and genuine man who always had time for people.
 His loss will leave a huge hole in all our lives but we are thankful for a lifetime of happy memories.”

-His biggest achievement came with the England national team that beat Germany 4-2 after extra time in the 1966 World Cup final at Wembley Stadium.
+His biggest achievement came with the national team that beat Germany 4-2 after extra time in the 1966 World Cup final at Wembley Stadium.

 Bobby, his younger brother, played in midfield.
 Jack celebrated the victory by partying in a random person’s house in north London, ending up sleeping on the floor.
 That was typical of the man who kept the common touch despite his fame and remained an affable character, fond of life’s simple pleasures.